 – Has the hotel tried to gather any personal information (e.g. preferences) prior to my stay?

-A week before my arrival, I received an email from the Guest Experience Manager, asking me if there were any requirements I had prior to my stay, so they could be organised with housekeeping.
+A week before my arrival, I received an email from the Guest Experience Manager of the Hyatt Regency London, asking me if there were any requirements I had prior to my stay, so they could be organised with housekeeping.
 I had no special requests and also informed the hotel that my arrival would be after 3pm, but no specific time.

 – The entrance and outside